Four-Year Advising Guide

-Your second year at DePauw is a time to choose or solidify a major or program of study—something that you are passionate about and that will help you achieve your academic, personal, career, and life goals.
-Be bold, plan big, and try to identify what you are good at and what you love.
-It is also a time to become even more proficient with your written, verbal, and analytical skills, employing them across your education and experience.
-Use what you learn in one class and apply it to other classes and other situations.
+Your second year at DePauw is a time to choose or solidify a major or program of study—something that you are passionate about and that will help you achieve your academic, career, and life goals.
 Begin to cluster your academic and co-curricular activities.
 You will develop greater independence by making well-informed decisions on your own, such as planning for off-campus study, research, and/or internships.

 - How have your interests changed or become clearer since your arrival at DePauw?
-Gather additional information about potential majors or programs of study, attend departmental talks and events, and ask faculty members questions about their disciplines.
-Visit Civic, Global and Professional Opportunities in the Union Building.
+Gather additional information about potential majors or programs of study.
+Visit the Hubbard Center for Student Engagement in the Union Building.
 Ask a faculty member you know and trust to serve as your major advisor.
 If appropriate, identify a pre-professional advisor as well.

 - How can you expand your horizons?
 Can you use Area Studies courses or the foreign language(s) you have learned to spend time in another country in order to enhance your intercultural and global perspectives?
 Consider planning a semester off campus in an academic, research, or internship program that enhances your on-campus studies.